-The breed standard for all Orpington chickens in general states that they should be broad-bodied and low to the ground.
+The general Orpington breed standard states that they should be broad-bodied and low to the ground.
 Their backs should be short and curved, while their tails are also fairly short.

 Lavender Orpington Temperament

-Orpington chickens are known for being docile and friendly.
-Some consider them the “Golden Retrievers” of chickens.
+Orpington chickens are a non aggressive breed that’s known for being docile and friendly.
+Some consider them the “Golden Retrievers” of chickens because they’re one of the friendliest breeds.
 If they’re raised as chicks, they will learn to come when called, cuddle with humans, and even learn some tricks for treats.

 However, hens are much friendlier than roosters.
 Lavender Orpington roosters tend to be territorial, even if they’re the only one in the enclosure.
-Lavender Orpingtons with aggression can be trained and socialized to make them more easygoing, but some keepers prefer to not have any roosters instead.
+Lavender Orpington chickens with aggression can be trained and socialized to make them more easygoing, but some keepers prefer to not have any roosters instead.

-In general, Orpington chickens are quiet and rarely make noise.
+In general, Lavender Orpington chickens are quiet and rarely make noise, making them one of the quietest chicken breeds.
 They may make sounds to communicate with each other, but for the most part, they won’t disturb your neighbors.

 “Broody” refers to when a hen’s motherly instincts kick in, and she instinctively wants to protect her eggs.
 Lavender Orpington hens are known to be fairly broody, which has its pros and cons.

-Yes, Lavender Orpingtons get along with just about every creature they meet.
+Yes, the Orpington breed gets along with just about every creature they meet.
 Not only are they friendly around humans, but they also get along with horses, cows, sheep, and goats.
-Each chicken will have their own temperament and personality, but for the most part, they’ll be calm and easygoing no matter what animals they’re around.
+Each Lavender Orpington chicken will have their own temperament and personality, but for the most part, they’ll be calm and easygoing no matter what animals they’re around.

-While Lavender Orpingtons are a rare color, they’re an easy chicken for beginners.
+While Lavender is a rare chicken color, these birds are easy chickens for beginners.
 They don’t need too much space, and they’re resilient to various weather conditions.
 Plus, their friendly nature only makes them easier to work with.

-Then, you can give your adult Lavender Orpingtons a balanced diet with more variety.
+Then, you can give your adult chickens a balanced diet with more variety.
 Many keepers give their chickens a mix of pellets and grains.
 Adult chickens may also forage for plants and seeds, even when provided with food.
 They might eat grass, weeds, slugs, and worms.

 Luckily, most of the foods your chickens snack on are safe for them.
 However, avoid items like garlic, onions, beans, and citrus because they can make the chicken’s eggs taste odd.
 Also, raw potatoes are toxic to Orpington chickens, so avoid serving that at all costs.